NumBit/e-medicine/README.md

 Márius Molčány, 456350

 Flutter app for tracking your drugs.
-Developped as project in PV239.
+Developed as project in PV239.